Nithinkumar18/fmvts-auth-microservice/README.md

-# fmvts-auth-microservice

-# 🔐 FMVTS Authentication Microservice
+# 🔐 FMVTS Auth Microservice

 The **FMVTS Authentication Microservice** is responsible for **user authentication and authorization** within the Fleet Management and Vehicle Tracking System (FMVTS).
 It acts as the **security backbone** of the platform by validating user credentials, generating JWT tokens, and coordinating with the **User Microservice** for user verification and registration.